cy6erskunk/q-n-a/docs/Organisational-rules.md

 a) The results written up on the summary table are added up to ascertain the two indices required.

-b) The first index , for the initial classification, is obtained by dividing the number of victories by the number of bouts fought, using the formula V/M.October 2024
+b) The first index , for the initial classification, is obtained by dividing the number of victories by the number of bouts fought, using the formula V/M.

-25

-FIE

 c) The fencer with the highest index (maximum 1) is seeded first.